 AFTER that everything was a breeze.
 I reached Gurgaon safely, looking like an overcooked pizza.
 Thanks to Delhi’s climate.
 My cousins joined two days later, and we had a gala time no matter what we did.
 From making breakfast, to going to a theme park via the Metro, looking like excited budgies and pointing and snickering at the eccentric crowd in Metros.

 Oh, and my sister?
 She’s crack.
 She puts on this गंवार (village-like.
 Crude) Marwadi accent and sends us all rolling on the floor.
 One fine evening, she put on a mother-daughter act, I became her ‘laadesar’ (adored daughter) and she, my orthodox ‘maasa’ (mother).
 My brother quietly recorded the whole thing, and I’m ITCHING to make it public.

 But my aunt says my sister and I will have a hard time finding husbands if anyone saw that.
-Nobody has a sense of humor in this house, I tell you.
+Nobody has a sense of humor in this family, I tell you.

-But really, I’ve had a WONDERFUL time here!
+But really, I’ve had a WONDERFUL time!
 So much sunshine, all the prancing around in itty bitty shorts, all the eating out, the shopping (my brother = pro bargainer = best shopping mate), the family gossip sessions, the fresh change of reading graffiti in Hindi than in Kannada,